Scotti's Salumeria

 Product Tradition and the Salumeria in the American Context

-The American salumeria sits in an interesting position in 2024.
+The American salumeria has a distinct place in dining culture.
 A generation of chefs trained in European kitchens, including those who later opened destination restaurants like Single Thread Farm in Healdsburg and Blue Hill at Stone Barns in Tarrytown, brought a renewed seriousness to preserved and fermented products.
 That seriousness filtered down into retail formats.
 A salumeria that takes its product selection with genuine care is not a lesser version of a restaurant; it is operating in a different tradition with its own standards of quality and knowledge.

 New England has a particular relationship with Italian-American food culture.
 Rhode Island's Italian-American community is among the most concentrated in the country by proportion, and the food traditions that came with that settlement have had more than a century to develop local character.
 A salumeria in East Greenwich is not a transplant from another context; it is part of a regional food history that predates most of the fine-dining establishments that now share the same zip codes.
-That history is worth some weight when evaluating what Scotti's Salumeria represents on Post Road.
+That history helps explain what Scotti's Salumeria represents on Post Road.

 The comparison set for a salumeria is not Le Bernardin in New York City or Providence in Los Angeles.
 It is the Italian deli tradition itself, measured by the breadth and quality of its cured meat and cheese selection, the sourcing of its specialty grocery items, and the knowledge behind the counter.
 Those are the standards that matter, and they are worth applying rigorously.